 Promote, prevent and respond

-Improving tax compliance based on the Promote, Prevent and Respond model.
+Improving compliance based on the Promote, Prevent and Respond model.

-- promote good design in our tax systems so that it's harder to get things wrong
+- promote good design in our revenue systems so that it's harder to get things wrong

-- promote understanding of the tax rules through clear and simple guidance
+- promote understanding of the rules through clear and simple guidance

 - nudge careless or reckless people to take more care, so enabling customers to get it right first time